 - The right to be informed of their legal rights in writing

-When a nursing home violates the rights of a resident, an Altoona attorney with experience in nursing home abuse cases could file a lawsuit to hold them accountable.
+When a nursing home violates the rights of a resident, an Altoona attorney with experience in nursing home abuse cases could file a lawsuit to hold it accountable.

 Proving Negligence in an Altoona Nursing Home Case

 Nursing home abuse comes in many forms.
-Despite the wide array of potential injuries a resident could endure, most forms of nursing home abuse fall within five general categories.
-Those five common forms of nursing home abuse include: physical abuse, emotional abuse, sexual abuse, financial abuse, and neglect.
+There is a wide array of potential injuries a resident could endure, but many cases involve instances of physical abuse, emotional abuse, sexual abuse, financial abuse, and neglect.

-Pennsylvania law requires that Altoona residential facilities guarantee their residents humane and dignified treatment.
+Pennsylvania law requires that Altoona residential facilities provide their residents humane and dignified treatment.
 The failure to meet these standards could result in liability for the nursing home or its employees.

 Contact an Altoona Nursing Home Abuse Attorney

 Altoona nursing home residents deserve to live free of injury, fear, or neglect.
-When a facility fails to protect its residents, they could face liability for damages those residents suffer.
-If you believe your loved one in a nursing home suffered abuse, contact us to speak with an Altoona nursing home abuse lawyer at Marcus & Mack right away.
+When a facility fails to protect its residents, it could face liability for damages those residents suffer.
+If you believe your loved one in a nursing home suffered abuse, contact us to speak with an Altoona nursing home abuse lawyer right away.